Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Double homodyne detection

 whereas formula~\eqref{eq:r_m-DH} giving the vector of the averaged quadratures remains applicable to the case of the squeezed states As a result, the non-normalized Husimi distribution for the squeezed state~\eqref{eq:squeezed-def} takes the form

 From Eqs.~\eqref{eq:Sigma_m-DH} and~\eqref{eq:Sigma-id-DH}, we derive the covariance matrix of the additive noise channel

 where

-Since this matrix should be positive semi-definite, the noise variances~\eqref{eq:sigma_N-sq-2} cannot take negative values.
+Since this matrix should be positive semidefinite, the noise variances~\eqref{eq:sigma_N-sq-2} cannot take negative values.

-For subsequent analysis, it will be useful to express the covariance matrix elements $\delta_i$ given by Eq.~\eqref{eq:sigma-i} in terms of the imbalance (reflection-to-transmission) ratio of the input beam splitter, $q$, and the parameters $\sigma_{x}^{(1)}$ and $\sigma_{x}^{(2)}$ (see Eq.~\eqref{eq:sigm-x-i}):
+For subsequent analysis, it will be useful to express the elements $\delta_i$ that enter the covariance matrix given by Eq.~\eqref{eq:sigma-i} in terms of the imbalance (reflection-to-transmission) ratio of the input beam splitter, $q$, and the parameters $\sigma_{x}^{(1)}$ and $\sigma_{x}^{(2)}$ (see Eq.~\eqref{eq:sigm-x-i}):

 where we used the fact that $\sigma_x^{(i)}\ge 1$ (see Eq.~\eqref{eq:sigma-x-min-i}).

 We assume without the loss of generality that the reflectance of the input beam splitter BS$_S$ is larger than its transmittance, so that the imbalance ratio is above unity